The anniversary of the 9-11 attacks always gives me the creeps.

 And the background to it all is bleaker again.
 It wasn’t long ago we in Australia were facing a monumental drought.
 Then catastrophic bushfires.
 Then horrendous floods.
 Then a mouse plague.
 Oh, and the ongoing global pandemic.
 And don’t forget the new Cold War.
 And the constant fear that the crazy edifice of our absurd global economy might crack and collapse any day – again – without the prospect of government bail-outs because the coffers were drained last time it happened.

 So a lot of people are anxious and frightened and pining for predictability.
 Some are dreaming of the end of days.
 Some are buying guns.
-Others are demanding an end to abortions, hating on queer people fuming about refugees, indigenous people, outsiders – anybody who can be marginalised and probably not fight back.
-Some are fretting about masks, vaccines and 5G phone towers.
+Others are demanding an end to abortions, hating on queer people, fuming about refugees, indigenous people, outsiders – anybody who can be marginalised and who will probably not fight back.
+Some people are fretting about masks, vaccines and 5G phone towers.
 Other people are getting frightened of their frightened neighbours and wondering what they will do if they get frightened enough.